Cyprus is now living with Covid 19 and most restrictions are over

-This special Coronavirus in Cyprus page tells you why Cyprus will soon be Covid-19 FREE.
+This special Coronavirus in Cyprus page tells you some of our Covid 19 history.

 Lockdown measures to combat Coronavirus in Cyprus have been very strict and made far stricter due to a small minority refusing to self-isolate and stay at home.
-The lockdown has been extended twice and is currently in place to the end of April, with the likelihood of it being extended further.
+The lockdown was extended twice in spring and lasted over 8 weeks before restrictions were lifted.

-We are only allowed out once per day for a set number of reasons and have to get permission via SMS.
-Older residents can use a paper form.
-There is a curfew from 21.00 to 06.00 the following day, unless you are a key worker.
-Anyone breaking the lockdown rules and leaving home without permission is fined €300 on the spot and in some cases sent to prison for flouting the law!
+Back in March, we were only allowed out once per day for a set number of reasons and had to get permission via SMS.
+There was a curfew from 21.00 to 06.00 the following day, unless you were a key worker.
+Anyone breaking the lockdown rules and leaving home without permission was fined €300 on the spot and in some cases sent to prison for flouting the law!

 The beautiful Akamas Peninsula

 Currently inaccessible due to lockdown!

 We could walk our dogs close to home and take exercise near to our homes, but we couldn't go further afield to enjoy the beautiful Cyprus countryside like the Akamas peninsula.
 We are lucky to live in a rural area, so could still enjoy the beautiful spring flowers and marvel at the incoming migrating birds like rollers, swallows and beeaters.
 Those in apartments in cities did not have that luxury, so tensions remained high, more so now in November when restrictions were re-imposed.

 But the majority of people abided by the rules, only going for essential trips like food shopping - where the usual 2m rules apply to get in and out of the shops - and we did get on top of the virus very quickly.

 Then came the new variants and we suffered several lockdowns and more hardship before getting back on top of the virus with a 3-pronged attack: